Slow Living and Travel in Central Portugal

 ‘They’re all scratched pieces of junk, only good as trivets.’
 He warned me.
 ‘That guy has a son who used to DJ in a few places in Coja.
 I bet he even managed to screech over Louis Armstrong.’

 He then told me about the tiny cabin where he has been living since moving to Portugal a couple of years ago.
-He grows most of the food he needs, and only buys a few things here and there at the market.
+Here, he grows most of the food he needs, and only buys a few things here and there at the market.
 Ron said that he really doesn’t need much more than that.
 Sometimes he picks up some odd jobs at the village, but it’s more for keeping himself busy than anything else.

 Eucalyptus Fire